IcaliaLabs/pager-api/README.md

 ## Contributing

 Please submit all pull requests against a separate branch.
-Although it does not have tests yet, be a nice guy and add some for your feature.
+Although `pager_api` does not have tests yet, be a nice guy and add some for your feature.
 We'll be working hard to add them too.

 In case you are wondering what to attack, we have a milestone with the version to work, some fixes and refactors.
 Feel free to start one.